christopherallanperry/christopherallanperry.github.io/_posts/2018-01-21-template-literals.markdown

 ```

 ## Summary
-You should be able to see that Template Literals are a useful way in which a `console.log()` message can be used to convey a more meaningful message about the code that has run it, with variables and expressions being evaluated dynamically at runtime.
+You should be able to see that Template Literals are a useful way in which a `console.log()` message can be used to convey a more meaningful message about the code that has run it, with variables and expressions being evaluated dynamically at run time.
 Give them a go and see how many ways they can be used to enliven your messages - you'll be seeing them a lot.

 ## Notes about Template literals
 Template Literals have good support in modern browsers, with [support in almost 80% of browsers used globally, and almost 90% in those used within the UK](https://caniuse.com/#search=template%20literals) at time of writing.
 Coverage is lower across mobile browsers, and non-existent in Internet Explorer.